-Students will extend their knowledge in the physics of complex systems and biophysics through the study of selected advanced topics.
-The emphasis is on connecting textbook-level knowledge with current research though a combination of introductory presentations by the lecturer(s), student presentations, self-study and scientific group discussions.
-In addition, students will learn and practise to apply the concepts from the introductory lectures on biophysics and physics of complex systems to specific problems in the physics of living systems and to critically assess current scientific literature.
+Workload: Learning outcome, core skills: Learning outcomes Attendance time: Students will extend their knowledge in the physics of complex systems and biophysics 56 h through the study of selected advanced topics.
+The emphasis is on connecting Self-study time: 244 h textbook-level knowledge with current research though a combination of introductory presentations by the lecturer(s), student presentations, self-study and scientific group discussions.
+Students will learn and practise applying the concepts from the introductory lectures on biophysics and physics of complex systems to specific problems in the physics of living systems and to critically assess current scientific literature.
+Core skills: Critical evaluation of the scientific literature, scientific discussion and debate, presentation and communication skills, application of previous knowledge in unfamiliar contexts.
+Course: Advanced Complex Systems and Biological Physics (Lecture, Seminar) 4 WLH